fpanaget/Playbook4APIMgmt/ibm_apic/toolkit/replace_product.md

-## How to replace a product usubg the API Connect toolkit CLI
+## How to replace a product using the API Connect toolkit CLI

 ### Question